NitrOP7674/FreeplayCheckpoint/README.md

     - Avoids interfering with bakkesmod default commands.
   - Disable binds in custom training: ignore commands in custom training
   - Disable binds in workshop: ignore commands on workshop maps
+  - Reset button loads last checkpoint instead of resetting:
+    - If a checkpoint was loaded within the last few seconds (set by this amount), the reset shot button will load that checkpoint instead of resetting training.
 - **Variance**:
   - When resuming play from frozen, apply randomness to the scenario.
   - **Randomly mirror when loading checkpoint**: